 “We are continuously working to come up with ways to make it as easy as possible for all workers who deal with vibration tools to gain access to the HAVmeter to better managetheir welfare.”

 The SMARTcharger is the most practical way for single or small teams of workers working on projects such as remote projects in construction, park and grounds maintanence and highways to monitor their exposure to vibration from powertools.

 He continued: “It’s extremely easy for workers to use the SMARTcharger with the HAVmeter.”

-This coverage was secured with HUB as part of a sustained PR campaign carried out by Holyrood Partnership on behalf of Reactec.
+This coverage was secured with HUB as part of a sustained PR campaign carried out by Holyrood PR on behalf of Reactec.